TedTschopp/tedt.org/_posts/RPG Posts/2023-09-30-What-is-the-Märchen-Engine.md

 In a roleplaying game (RPG) or table top role playing game (TTRPG), you step into the shoes of a character in a fictional world.
 You're responsible for bringing this character to life, either through actual role-playing or through a series of structured decisions and character growth.
 The outcomes of your actions are determined by a set of formal rules and guidelines, like those found in the Märchen Engine.

-When you play in a session of Märchen Engine, the game unfolds through conversation.
+When you play in a session of The Märchen Engine game unfolds through conversation.
 One of you takes on the role of the Referee, who not only interprets the rules but also sets the stage for the game's world.
 The rest of you each control a single character.
 Together with the Referee, you all weave a narrative.
 It's akin to the imaginative games of make-believe you might have played as a child, but now with the added elements of dice and structure.

 ## What Is the Märchen Engine?